LuxCoreRender/LuxCoreDeps/README.md

 In LuxCore, the provided cache is downloaded from the release and restored locally (`conan cache restore`), thus making all the dependencies available for LuxCore build.
-In LuxCore, cache download and restoration are wrapped in a `make deps` statement.
+In LuxCore, cache download and restoration are wrapped in a convenient `make deps` statement.

 ```mermaid
 flowchart LR